 Financial Advisers come in many forms.
 A good financial planner will help you select the right financial products for your circumstances and avoid expensive mistakes.
 However, you should be careful when selecting a Financial Adviser.
 After all, this person is to be your financial guide.
 By following these 5 steps, you will avoid many of the common mistakes expats make on arrival in the UAE.

 Friends and family recommend financial advisers to one another.
 Regardless of how you came into contact with the adviser, you should undertake some research.
 Just because your friend thinks the adviser is good, does not mean they will be suitable for you.

-The internet is a wonderful resource for this information.
-Google the name of the adviser, check out their LinkedIn and Facebook profiles as well as any other references you see on-line.
+The internet is a wonderful source of information, Google the name of the adviser.
+Check out the adviser’s LinkedIn and FaceBook profiles as well as any other references you see online.
 It is extremely unusual for a financial planner not to be present on both platforms but not unheard of.

 The only licenses which are acceptable at the time of writing are from Insurance Authority (IA) and Securities & Commodities Authority (S.C.A.)
 These are the only licensing bodies for financial planners in U.A.E.
 A trade or commercial license is not the same thing and is required by every business operating in U.A.E.

-You can check the regulators websites for corroboration of any claims to licenses.
-For example, the company I work for, AES Middle East Insurance Broker LLC is regulated by the Insurance Authority and holds license # 189.
+You can check the regulator’s websites for corroboration of any claims to licenses.
+For example, the company I work for, AES Middle East Insurance Broker LLC, is regulated by the Insurance Authority and holds license # 189.

-In terms of advice: areas of specialism; how your needs outside of their specialist subjects are met; why they think they can help you; how they are paid; how many clients they look after; a description of their typical client.
+In terms of advice: areas of specialism; how your needs outside of their specialist subjects are met; why they think they can help you; their fee structure; how many clients they look after; a description of their typical client.
 This is not an exhaustive list and no doubt you will have some other questions of your own.